Auchenflower railway station

 Auchenflower railway station is located on the Main line in Queensland, Australia.
 It serves the Brisbane suburb of Auchenflower, adjacent to the Wesley Hospital.

 History

 Auchenflower station opened in 1887.
 The station was rebuilt in 1960 as part of the quadruplication of the line.

 Services

-Auchenlower is served by City network services operating from Nambour, Caboolture, Kippa-Ring and Bowen Hills to Springfield Central, Ipswich and Rosewood.
+Auchenlower is served by Citytrain network services operating from Nambour, Caboolture, Kippa-Ring and Bowen Hills to Springfield Central, Ipswich and Rosewood.